ubports/ubuntu-touch-for-oneplus-one/README.md

 1. You will need a Ubuntu!

-2. You will need to install packages which are used to build and donwload all repositories :
+2. You will need to install packages which are used to build and donwload all repositories (This will take a while!
+Getting 15Gb via the network is quite slow even if you have a good connection.) :

  ### Automatic setup (remember do this will install in you curent directory:
   ```